openworm/neuronal-analysis/src/README.md

     - Annotating, labelling, sorting, classifying data
     - Saving data, using artificial filesystems to organize data

 - **Data Analysis**: this set of classes should expose methods for the range of commonly used procedures for neural data analysis.
 Preferably using a method-chaining interface, the library should be very modular.
+    - Tie together different analytical methods.

 - **Data Comparison**:
+    - Implement novel techniques for comparison of neural time series in relation to graph structure.
+    - Harnessing **`Data Analysis`**, **`Data Comparison`** will provide an interface for conducting arbitrary statistical tests on data.
+- **Graphing**:
+    - The library should implement novel graphing capabilities
+    - Make it very easy to compare across arbitrary axes in a dataset.
+- **Experiment Management**: an interface for documenting an experiment in the code itself
+    - Underneath it would just be a dictionary building class.
+    - Lots of potential use cases for this.